x-radio/QuickPID/README.md

 ### Self Test Example (RC Filter):

-[This example](https://github.com/Dlloydev/QuickPID/wiki/QuickPID_RC_Filter) allows you to experiment with the four tuning parameters.
+[This example](https://github.com/Dlloydev/QuickPID/wiki/AutoTune_RC_Filter) allows you to experiment with the AutoTune and POn control on an RC filter.

 ### Simplified PID Algorithm